Appeals court won't rehear Trump's appeal of E. Jean Carroll defamation, sexual abuse case

 After the U.S. Court of Appeals for the Second Circuit denied Mr. Trump's appeal of the case in December, his lawyers — now top officials at the Department of Justice — asked for an en banc review, in which all the judges on the court consider the case.

 That request was denied Friday.
 Mr. Trump has previously indicated he would challenge the case all the way to the Supreme Court.
-The nation's highest court is now his last hope of overturning a unanimous jury's conclusion that Mr. Trump was liable for $5 million in damages to Carroll.
+The nation's highest court is now his last hope of overturning a unanimous jury's conclusion that Mr. Trump was liable for $5 million in damages to the writer.

+Carroll and her attorney Roberta Kaplan praised Friday's decision in a statement to CBS News.

+"E. Jean Carroll is very pleased with today's decision.
+Although President Trump continues to try every possible maneuver to challenge the findings of two separate juries, those efforts have failed.
+He remains liable for sexual assault and defamation," they said.

 Mr. Trump asked for a new trial after the jury's May 2023 judgment found that a preponderance of evidence supported Carroll's claim that Mr. Trump sexually abused her during a mid-1990s encounter in a New York City department store.